-- Provision Maps and Venn Diagrams - Case Studies - SEND Support Plans These are written and shared with parents and children and they explain what the targets are and how the targets are to be achieved. - One Page Profiles. - Education and Health Care Plans/Statements This paperwork is issued after a request for statutory assessment has been successful.
-These plans must be reviewed annually with the child and parent/carer at the heart of the meeting.
+- Provision Maps and Venn Diagrams

+- Case Studies

+- SEND Support Plans These are written and shared with parents and children and they explain what the targets are and how the targets are to be achieved.

+- One Page Profiles.

+- Education and Health Care Plans/Statements This paperwork is issued after a request for statutory assessment has been successful.
+These plans must be reviewed annually with the

+child and parent/carer at the heart of the meeting.
 Everything that is discussed at the review meetings is summarised and sent to parents.
-If the review recommends any changes to the plan, Hertfordshire County Council SEND Department will issue school and parents with the documents. - External Agency Reports/Notes these are used to support recommendations for support and may contain recommendations for targets to be used in updating SEND Support Plans.
+If the review recommends any changes to the plan, Hertfordshire County Council SEND Department will issue school and parents with the documents.

+• External Agency Reports/Notes - these are used to support recommendations for support and may contain recommendations for targets to be used in updating SEND Support Plans.

-All records containing Sensitive records relating to the special educational needs or disabilities of pupils in school will be treated as highly confidential and be securely placed in a locked cabinet when not in use.
+All records containing sensitive records relating to the special educational needs or disabilities of pupils in school will be treated as highly confidential and be securely placed in a locked cabinet when not in use.
 The same confidential and secure approach applies to information shared with outside agencies by telephone, email or letter.
 All relevant documents are kept until the pupil leaves the school, eg at transition to secondary school or to a new primary school.
-The information is then passed onto the next schools or given to the parents.
+The information is then passed onto the next schools.
+If a child leaves the school to attend a setting abroad, the information will either be given to the parents or kept securely if the child is likely to be returning to an educational setting in the United Kingdom.